pinkfrangipani/SWEN303/testing/usability-testing-plan.md

 - What are some parts of the prototype that you thought it was easy or clear?
 - If the prototype was fully functional, would you use this system for revising course material?
 Why or why not?

+We will record this information separately according to everyone's roles and combine our data into a private and confidential document.

 ## Usability Goals
 *What is the level you are happy with on the above metrics?*